Mesothelioma, or ‘meso’ as it is commonly known, is a devastating and fatal form of cancer caused by breathing in asbestos dust.

-We will be happy to talk you through the process of making a claim in plain English and will be able to answer any questions or queries you may have.
+We will be happy to talk you through the process of making a claim for mesothelioma compensation in plain English and will be able to answer any questions or queries you may have.
 Call us today on 0800 0 224 224 or complete our online claim form.

 FREQUENTLY ASKED QUESTIONS ABOUT MESOTHELIOMA CLAIMS

 Mesothelioma is a type of cancer which is caused by exposure to asbestos.
 It is most commonly contracted due to exposure to asbestos at work.

 There are two main forms of mesothelioma; pleural mesothelioma, where a tumour forms on the lining of the lungs, and the less common peritoneal mesothelioma, where a tumour develops on the lining of the abdomen.